This website provides tools for educators to teach about the Holocaust through a range of media.

 Primary sources are the raw materials of historical research—original artefacts and records or first-hand accounts created at or near the time of the event under study.
 Primary sources provide direct evidence about the events, practices or conditions during the period in question.
 In contrast, secondary sources (such as textbooks, scholarly books and articles) are created after a historical event and offer a description or interpretation of the event based on an analysis of primary sources.

 , materials are grouped according to their physical characteristics (e.g. objects, photographs, testimonies) or their subject matter (e.g. arts & culture, business & economics, daily life & household).
-Types of primary sources found in the VHEC Collections include: correspondence
+Types of primary sources found in the collections include: correspondence

 , government documents